 - What is the reputational or financial damage if the system is breached or unavailable?

 First, define a standard for determining the importance of an asset.
 If you don’t have an unlimited budget for information risk management, you should limit your scope to the most business-critical assets.
-Once the standard is incorporated into your organization’s information risk management policy, you should use it to classify each asset as critical, major, or minor.
+Once the standard is incorporated into the organization’s information risk management policy, you should use it to classify each asset as critical, major, or minor.

-Identify and Prioritize Assets
+Identify and prioritize assets

 Tools and methods to identify vulnerabilities include vulnerability analysis, audit reports, the NIST cybersecurity vulnerability database, vendor data, incident response teams, and software security analysis.
 Examine both software-based and physical vulnerabilities during this step.

-Determine which controls are already in place to minimize or eliminate the probability of a threat or vulnerability.
+Determine what controls are already in place to minimize or eliminate the probability of a threat or vulnerability.
 Classify controls as preventive or detective.
 Preventive controls attempt to stop attacks before they start, while detective controls work to discover an attack after it has occurred.

-- High risk: corrective measures should be developed as soon as possible;
+- High risk: corrective measures should be developed as soon as possible

-- Medium risk: corrective actions can be created within a reasonable period;
+- Medium risk: corrective actions can be created within a reasonable period

-- Low risk: decide whether to accept the risk or mitigate it.
+- Low risk: decide whether to accept the risk or mitigate it

 At this point, you have already determined the asset’s value and how much you should spend to protect it.
-Now you need to decide whether it makes sense to use a preventive control to protect that asset, especially if that preventative step costs more than the asset is worth.
+Now you need to decide whether it makes sense to use a preventive control to protect that asset, especially if the preventative step costs more than the asset is worth.
 Remember to evaluate both the reputational and financial impact during this step.

 Although widely used, this high-medium-low qualitative method to calculate cybersecurity risk is still complex.
 For example, you must assign value to information as critical, major, or minor; calculate the likelihood and harm of various scenarios; and prioritize risks based on the cost of prevention versus information value.